 If we aren’t leveraging what research says, are we any better than astrologists or numerologists?
 Our learning designs should be research-based; our strategies should be derived from grounded frameworks; it should validate our tools.

 So, where are we?

-Two popular beliefs prevalent in the industry are that learners differ by how they learn, or learning styles and that individuals can be characterized by their generation.
+Two popular beliefs prevalent in the industry are that learners differ by how they learn, or learning styles and that their generation can characterize individuals.
 These flesh out in particular ways.

 For learning styles, there are two related beliefs.

 One is that we should adapt our learning to individual learning styles.
 If we can reliably identify how a learner learns, and we can create materials that align with that learning style, we should, no?

 A prerequisite notion is that we have reliable distinctions between learners that are consistent and identifiable.
 Do we?